yeatmanlab/roar-docs/docs/cloud-functions/gse-roar-admin/append-to-admin-claims.md

 - **familyId**: The ID of the family to append to the user's claims.
 - **groupId**: The ID of the group to append to the user's claims.

 The input also contains an **action** key, which is statically set to `"append"`.
-This function is designed to add organizational affiliations to a user's profile.
+This function is designed to add organizational affiliations to a user's administrative permissions.

 ### Outputs
 The function outputs the result of the `appendOrRemoveAdminOrgs` function, which is a method handling the database update logic.